35 Famous Greek Landmarks to Visit

-Are you looking to join a tour to see the Ancient Agora of Athens?
+Do you want to see the Ancient Agora of Athens on a tour?

 The Parthenon is a Greece landmark built and dedicated to Athena, a Greek god and the patron of the city of Acropolis.
 It is a must on any Athens itinerary!

 This structure is one of the finest landmarks in Greece when considering its conception and execution.
 The former temple was created between 447 and 438 BC to replace the first Parthenon.

 The temple's interior demonstrates the beauty of combining old and new elements to produce one of the country's most incredible ancient Greek monuments and buildings.

 It is advisable to read about the temple before you visit.
 This will help you understand why the Greeks cherish the building to the extent they do today.

 Do you want an excursion that visits the Parthenon?

 The neighbourhood of Plaka is one of the most ancient settlements you can find in Europe.
 For Greece, it is the oldest settlement in the country, having more than 3,500 years of history to share with visitors.
 Plaka is located near the Acropolis and is well known for its colourful flowery streets.